Polarimetry: determination of the chirality and optical purity of substances

 How does polarimetry work?

-2. Interaction with chiral substance – If the solution contains optically active molecules, they will rotate the plane of polarization of light.
+2. Interaction with chiral substance – If the solution contains optically active molecules, they will rotate the plane of polarization of the light.

 3. Rotation angle measurement – An analyzer detects the rotation angle of the output light and compares it to the initial value.